Jessica-ovabor/JessiPizzaApi/README.md

 To use this API, follow these steps:

-1. Open the Heroku app on your browser: https://jessyspace.pythonanywhere.com
+1. Open the Python anywhere app on your browser: https://jessyspace.pythonanywhere.com

 2. Click 'auth' to reveal a dropdown menu of authentication routes